royerlab/arbol/README.md

     with acapture():
         print("No escape is possible")
         aprint("Even this works...\n")
+        # Don't push it.. sections will not work right now...

     # You can deactivate the elapsed time measurement and printing:
     Arbol.elapsed_time = False